equationcrunchor/cdru/README.md

 This is a python implementation of the Conflict-directed Relaxation with Uncertainty algorithm for solving over-constrained temporal problems.
 It supports the resolution of many commonly used temporal formulations, including STN, STNU, ccp-STP and their conditional variants.
 All these formulations can be loaded into a TPNU object.

+## Installation

+The following installation guide has been tested with anaconda environment python=3.7.

+1. `pip install -r requirements.txt`

+2. `pip install -r requirements-gurobi.txt`

+3. Go to `./search/`, and test that the testcases work by `python -m unittest tests.py`.

 ## Quickstart

 There are many examples you may refer to in tests.py inside the search folder.
 Here is a simple example of using CDRU to solve an over-constrained TPNU.